eush77/regexp.execall/README.md

 If `execAll` is called in the context of a `RegExp`, it will use it as a `regexp`.

 Returns array of matches in the format of the built-in `exec`.
-If `regexp` is non-global, the returning array contains either one or zero elements.
+If `regexp` is non-global, the resulting array contains either one or zero elements.

 It is basically equivalent to the following snippet: